Saslong

-Saslong is a World Cup downhill ski course in Italy just above Val Gardena/Gröden.
+Saslong is a World Cup downhill ski course in northern Italy, just above Val Gardena/Gröden in the South Tyrol.
 Located on the Langkofel in the Dolomites, the race course made its World Cup debut in February 1969.
 The ski course is named after the mountain Saslonch (Langkofel, Sassolungo) with an adapted spelling.

 Franz Klammer and Kristian Ghedina won record 4 downhills and Aksel Lund Svindal record 5 super-G's.

 Course sections

 Spinel

 This section starts as a very difficult jump short after the start, into the steepest section (56.9% gradient), then virtual change direction in mid-air to compression.

 Saut dl Moro

 A 40 m jump which takes skiers into the second compression.

 Muri di Sochers

 This section starts as a 15 to 20 m jump in the air, followed by a flat, yet intense, left-right-left gate combination ending at the 1st Mauer ("Wall").

 Skiers jump ca. 35 m directly to the 1st Mauer and have to sway to the right to the 2nd Mauer.

 The jump on the 2nd Mauer contemporaneously serves as the entry into the flat section leading to the first Camel Hump with top speed at about 130 km/h.